vbd/Fieldnotes/how-to-become-a-developer.md

 - Watch "Ron Pressler - Why Writing Correct Software Is Hard and Why Math (Alone) Won’t Help Us - Curry On": https://youtu.be/dWdy_AngDp0
 - Watch "Can I put it on my resume if I'm still just learning it?": https://www.youtube.com/watch?v=JuZztAYpoSo

+## Next steps

+> [!NOTE]
+> Don't be put off by the size, remember to take it step by step, eat the elephant bite by bite.

+All books are not language specific, they apply in general, also they may include code examples in languages you don't intend to use.
+No particular order.

+- Read "Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems" by Martin Kleppmann
+- Read "Code" by Charles Petzold
+- Read "Modern Software Engineering" by David Farley
+- Read "The Pragmatic Programmer: Your journey to mastery, 20th Anniversary Edition" by David Thomas and Andrew Hunt
+- Read "The Mythical Man-Month.
+Essays on Software Engineering" by Frederick Brooks
+- Read "A Philosophy of Software Design" by John Ousterhout
+- Read "Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation" by Jez Humble and David Farley

+TODO: Network Stuff (MITP Ethernet, MITP TCP/IP?)
+Better options nowadays?